dignissimus/dignissimus/README.md

 Check out my pinned repositories for some of the projects I've made

 # Support
-You can support my open source work on [Liberapay](https://liberapay.com/dignissimus)
+You can support my open source work through [Github Sponsors](https://github.com/sponsors/dignissimus) or on [Liberapay](https://liberapay.com/dignissimus)